This series highlights the insights and learnings from medical residents engaged in the use of artificial intelligence for their medical practice

 Dr. Eric Gray: As I mentioned earlier, Aidoc is a very intuitive program that you can pretty much learn how to use right away.
 Most radiologists will find it easy to use within a day, and the fact that it runs seamlessly in the background is great.
 It doesn’t cause unnecessary distractions.
 It’s like any simple app – like a sports score widget that you’re occasionally checking!

 We had a case the other day that really showed the value of this solution and the potential of where it is going.
 A patient came in with a headache, they suffered from migraines but this headache was more severe than normal, and there had been no history of trauma.
 Aidoc picked up a little hyperdense focus that was in a location for a potential bleed, but it didn’t fit with the clinical scenario because there had been no trauma.
 There was definitely something there, though, so the patient was sent for a MRI and it turned out to be an arteriovenous malformation in the brain.
 The patient ended up having several.
-This really showcased how these programs function effectively as a triaging system, but also it is easy to see how these programs will continue to become more powerful and will eventually be able to provide a differential diagnosis.
-This was an interesting case and demonstrated how Aidoc could help expedite patient care.
+This really showcased how these programs function effectively as a triaging system.
+This was an interesting case and demonstrated how Aidoc can help residents expedite patient care.